sculpin/sculpin.io/source/getstarted.md

 You will want to add that line into your bash startup scrip also (`.bashrc` or `.bash_profile` in your home directory).

+## Download and Install a Starter Kit

 One of the most popular ways to use Sculpin is as a blogging platform.
 (This use of Sculpin is similar to using the blogging tool Jekyll.)
-The blog template isn't included in the Sculpin project because Sculpin itself is not limited to a blogging platform.
-As a result, you will need to download the blog starter kit separately.
+The blog starter kit isn't included in the Sculpin project because Sculpin itself is not limited to a blogging platform.
+As a result, you will need to download this starter kit separately.
 The remainder of this tutorial assumes you have this starter kit in place, so please complete the following steps as well.

-Download the blog skeleton from GitHub:
+Download the starter kit from GitHub:

     cd ~
     git clone https://github.com/sculpin/sculpin-blog-skeleton.git myblog
     cd myblog

-Your project directory contains several directories as well as a few configuration files in the main directory for your project.
+You will notice several configuration files in the main directory for your project as well as the following directories:

 - `app` contains all the logic for generating the blog.
 - `source` contains the raw content for your blog.

-Now we must tell Sculpin to install all the project's dependencies from Composer for the blog project.
+Now we must tell Sculpin to install any relevant dependencies for your project.
 You will see some JavaScript libraries and other bundles get installed.
+You must run this command for each new project you start!
+Make sure you are in the root directory for your project, and then run the install command.

+    cd ~/myblog
     sculpin install

+If you get permisson errors, you may need to run this command as your root user:

+    sudo sculpin install

 You are now ready to start the server, and add content to your new Sculpin site.